- Your Council

 By voting you are having your say on who represents you on local matters that you care about whether that’s recycling and rubbish collections, parks for exercise and family time, or the future of our district economy.
 It also means it is more likely there will be elected members in office who align with your values and ideas that you have for our district.Close

-You will receive voting papers in the mail in September for you to return by 8 October.
+You will receive voting papers in the mail ahead of the election.
 You can either post them back or deliver them to a Council office in Queenstown or Wānaka.Close

 You can vote for Mayor of the district.